ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/Cloud-Native-deployment-on-hybrid-edge-systems/containerd.md

 ### FIXED, DO NOT MODIFY
 layout: learningpathall
 ---
-Containerd is a cloud-naitive container runtime used to deploy workloads accross an array of platforms.
+Containerd is a cloud-native container runtime used to deploy workloads accross an array of platforms.

 ## Hello World example